wp-plugins/iq-block-country/readme.txt

 == Upgrade Notice ==

+= 1.1 =

+An additional database table was added for the statistics.

 = 1.0.12 =

 None.
 If you wish to fill up the blacklist or whitelist option fill those boxes.